A Weekend in Krakow

 Tadeusz Kantor, Krakow

-Food to try, and restaurants to go to
+Dishes to try and restaurants to visit

 Now let’s move on to food… Ahhh food, glorious food!
 This is one area where I can’t stress enough how delicious it is regardless of how much you pay for it.